Our Strategic Plan

 Exams Appeal Procedure

-This document sets out the processes for appealing against decisions made by the JCQ awarding bodies in relation to GCSE, GCE, Principal Learning and Project qualifications undertaken at New College Stamford.
+This document sets out the processes for appealing against decisions made by the JCQ awarding bodies in relation to GCSE, GCE, Principal Learning and Project qualifications undertaken at Stamford College.